jovanbulck/jsh/README.md

               cmd < path
               comd

- comd   :=    comd option         // comd is the unit of fork / built_in
+ comd   :=    comd option         // comd is the unit of built_in / fork execution
-              alias               // note priority: alias > built_in > executable
+              alias               // note priority: alias > built_in > executable TODO alias cd "echo hi i am the cd alias" --> also allowed in zsh built_in
-              built_in
               executable_path     // relative (using the PATH env var) or absolute

- alias  :=    (expr)              // alias is a symbolic linkt to an expr
+ alias  :=    (expr)              // alias is a symbolic link to an expr
 ```

 Currenly supported built_ins: